streamnative/terraform-provider-streamnative/docs/data-sources/service_account_binding.md

 ### Read-Only

+- `aws_assume_role_arns` (List of String) A list of AWS IAM role ARNs which can be assumed by the AWS IAM role created for the service account binding
+- `enable_iam_account_creation` (Boolean) Whether to create an IAM account for the service account binding
 - `id` (String) The ID of this resource.
 - `pool_member_name` (String) The infrastructure pool member name
 - `pool_member_namespace` (String) The infrastructure pool member namespace